FadyMohareb/dupless/README.md

 - The results of the blast between the heterozygous regions.
 - Graphs of the coverage along each sequences of the assembly.
 - A histogram of the coverage distribution.

+## Future work

+- Flag regions with half the coverage but no blast hits
+- Support long reads to realig to duplicated regions and detect misassemblies
+- Possibly: add Mummer to check how the regions around the duplications align to each other.
+- Add an option to remove whole contigs if the blast hit span > threshold% of the total length